vbaboyan/vbaboyan.github.io/index.md

 <div style="text-align:center">
 <div class="indented">
 <p>
-I'm a doctoral candidate at UC Irvine where i've been studying the neurobiology of human language using Magnetic Resonance Imaging.
+I'm a doctoral candidate at UC Irvine where i've been studying the neurobiology of human language using Diffusion Magnetic Resonance Imaging.
 As of December 2019, I will be working for <a href="https://www.synaptivemedical.com/" target="_blank"> Synaptive Medical </a> as a Clinical Applications Specialist.
 Synaptive is a bio-tech startup based out of Toronto whose principal aim is to improve neurosurgical patient outcomes using cutting-edge imaging, navigation, and robotics platforms in the operating room.
 </p>
 </div>